 1. My mortgage is in forbearance

 You may have heard that you can’t refinance if your mortgage is in forbearance, but there’s hope.
-Under guidelines recently released, homeowners who are able to remain “current” on their loans during forbearance may be eligible to refinance.
+Certain guidelines allow homeowners who are able to remain “current” on their loans during forbearance the ability to refinance.
 To be considered current, you’ll either have to make your mortgage payments as usual while in forbearance or pay any you’ve skipped before your forbearance period ends.

 2. If I refinance, it will take longer to pay off my loan

 Many homeowners fear a refinance will reset their mortgage’s clock—meaning that if they’ve been paying on a 30-year mortgage for 10 years, they’ll have to start all over again with a new 30-year term.
 If that’s a concern for you, consider refinancing to a shorter loan term.
 In the example above, you’d have 20 years left on your current mortgage and could potentially refinance to a 20-year term or less.
 You may also reduce your interest rate in the process.
 Shorter terms often have lower rates.

 Closing costs for refinances can add up to thousands of dollars, which can understandably be a daunting expense.
 If that’s a hurdle for you, a lender may be able to roll these fees into your mortgage creating a “no closing cost loan.”